astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 // var builder = WebApplication.CreateBuilder(args); ...
 ```

-Since default web app configuration already loads environment variables as a configuration source the variables loaded from the env files will be loaded as well.
+Since the default web app configuration already loads environment variables as a configuration source the variables loaded from the env files will be loaded as well.
 So `dotnet run`ning our application will print our configuration value to the console:

 ![](loaded-demo.png)

 So far so good!
 We were able to load configuration values from the `.env` files.
 But we have just one more thing to cover.

 > ⚠️ Before the last thing, there's one more important thing. 🙂
-> The `.env` file is typically contains something developer-specific.
+> The `.env` file typically contains something developer-specific.
 Moreover, it frequently contains something confidential, so it's almost always should be added to the `.gitignore`

 ## Fixing Publishing

 We were able to get our `.env` run with a `dotnet run`.
 But let's try to run this thing as we would do when publishing.
 Here's the script:

-> The script assumes the project uses .NET 9 and named `DotEnvs.Playground`
+> The script assumes the project uses .NET 9 and is named `DotEnvs.Playground`

 ```sh
 dotnet publish && cd bin/Release/net9.0/publish && dotnet DotEnvs.Playground.dll && cd ../../../..